tonysheng01/Breakout/README.md

 > Hint: powerups with reddish icons are generally associated with unwanted effects.

 ### Customizing the Levels
-The game contains 4 built-in levels; however, they can be modified based on the player's interest.
+The game contains 4 built-in levels which can be easily modified based on the player's interest.
 Level data is stored in text files under `/levels`.
 Each level is represented by a matrix of numbers where the meaning of individual numbers differ:

 > **0:** empty block
 > **1:** solid, undestroyable block